BBC News Online: Mobile and text only versions

 Previously, in addition to the standard website with embedded video and audio, there were XHTML and WAP versions optimised for users on mobile devices.
 A text-only version of the main news website could be accessed via the BBC Betsie text to speech parser (now discontinued).

 In March 2010 the BBC announced that the low graphics and PDA versions of the site would be discontinued.
 As of May 2010 these versions of the site are no longer available and redirect to the main and mobile websites respectively.

 As of 23 March 2015, separate mobile and text only versions have been removed, and replaced with a "responsive web design", allowing the presentation of content to adjust automatically for a wide variety of screen sizes, from desktop computer to smartphones and tablet devices.

 However the low-graphics version of the On This Day pages does still work, as do the text versions of articles linked from it.

 The BBC also have mobile apps for news and sport, available on the Android, iOS and Windows Phone systems.
 The news app launched in 2010, originally for the iPhone and iPad, followed by other providers.
 In January 2015, it was redesigned to include the option to play video and further links within articles to others.

+Awards

+From 1998 to 2001 the site was named best news website at the BAFTA Interactive Entertainment Awards when the award category was withdrawn.
+In 2012, it was awarded best site for news-led journalism at the Online Media Awards in London.

+It has also previously won both the Judges' award and the People's Voice award for best news site at the annual international Webby Awards.
+In 2011, BBC News won an international award for excellence in online journalism.